Conversations with Andrew Ng

 You have a myriad of experience leading projects to develop and expand businesses in the petrochemical industry.
 What do you enjoy most about your job and the industry?

 For me, I enjoy the challenge of helping customers understand the process of how the raw materials they are procuring is affected through different cost drivers from the various parts of the value chain.
-The petrochemical industry is not a cheap business that we are running; rather a capital intensive one.
+The petrochemical industry is not a cheap business that we are running; it is rather a capital intensive one.

 What made you want to go into the petrochemical industry right out of university?